Mendasp/NS2Plus/README.md

 Latest changes
 ==============
--
+- 01/09/2014
-	- Added option to delay ending recording after releasing the microphone binding (defaulted to 0.15 seconds)
+	- Added option to delay ending recording after releasing the microphone binding (default 0.15 seconds).
-	- Fixed issue with microphone being cut off when switching in/out of commander mode
+	- Fixed issue with microphone being cut off when switching in/out of commander mode.

 - 31/08/2014
 	- Changed method of doing the player colors in the minimap to be more mod friendly.